tensorflow/tensorflow/tensorflow/g3doc/how_tos/distributed/index.md

 >>> import tensorflow as tf
 >>> c = tf.constant("Hello, distributed TensorFlow!")
 >>> server = tf.train.Server.create_local_server()
->>> sess = tf.Session(server.target)
+>>> sess = tf.Session(server.target)  # Create a session on the server.
 >>> sess.run(c)
 'Hello, distributed TensorFlow!'
 ```

 The
 [`tf.train.Server.create_local_server()`](../../api_docs/train.md#Server.create_local_server)
-method creates a single-process cluster.
+method creates a single-process cluster, with an in-process server.

 ## Create a cluster

-Most clusters have multiple tasks, divided into one or more jobs.
-To create a
-cluster with multiple processes or machines:

-1.  **For each process or machine** in the cluster, run a TensorFlow program to
+A TensorFlow "cluster" is a set of "tasks" that participate in the distributed
+execution of a TensorFlow graph.
+Each task is associated with a TensorFlow
+"server", which contains a "master" that can be used to create sessions, and a
+"worker" that executes operations in the graph.
+A cluster can also be divided
+into one or more "jobs", where each job contains one or more tasks.

+To create a cluster, you start one TensorFlow server per task in the cluster.
+Each task typically runs on a different machine, but you can run multiple tasks
+on the same machine (e.g. to control different GPU devices).
+In each task, do
-    do the following:
+the following:

-    1.  **Create a `tf.train.ClusterSpec`**, which describes all of the tasks
+1.  **Create a `tf.train.ClusterSpec`** that describes all of the tasks
     in the cluster.
-This should be the same in each process.
+This should be the same for each task.

-    1.  **Create a `tf.train.Server`**, passing the `tf.train.ClusterSpec` to
+2.  **Create a `tf.train.Server`**, passing the `tf.train.ClusterSpec` to
-        the constructor, and identifying the local process with a job name
+    the constructor, and identifying the local task with a job name
     and task index.

 ### Create a `tf.train.ClusterSpec` to describe the cluster